 Fellaini scored a career-best 12 goals in his last season at Everton but failed to find the back of the net in his debut campaign at Old Trafford after making the move with David Moyes in 2013.

-Since then, however, he has been an important player for both Louis van Gaal and Jose Mourinho, scoring several crucial goals along the way.
+He proved to be an important player for both Louis van Gaal and Jose Mourinho, however, scoring several crucial goals along the way.

 The eventual 4-2 victory remains United’s most emphatic over their city rivals since 2010.

-The goal all but confirmed that United would return to the Champions League, going on to finish fourth in Van Gaal’s first season in charge.
+The goal all but confirmed that United would return to the Champions League, the Red Devils going on to finish fourth in Van Gaal’s first season in charge.

 The 78th-minute winner was Fellaini’s seventh of that season, but it’s the first that can be pinpointed as the inception of his status as a late firefighting option.